Space exploration: Mars

-The exploration of Mars has been an important part of the space exploration programs of the Soviet Union (later Russia), the United States, Europe, Japan and India.
+The exploration of Mars has been an important part of the space exploration programs of the Soviet Union (later Russia), the United States, Europe, Japan, and India.
 Dozens of robotic spacecraft, including orbiters, landers, and rovers, have been launched toward Mars since the 1960s.
 These missions were aimed at gathering data about current conditions and answering questions about the history of Mars.
-The questions raised by the scientific community are expected to not only give a better appreciation of the red planet but also yield further insight into the past, and possible future, of Earth.
+The questions raised by the scientific community are expected to not only give a better appreciation of the Red Planet but also yield further insight into the past, and possible future, of Earth.

 The exploration of Mars has come at a considerable financial cost with roughly two-thirds of all spacecraft destined for Mars failing before completing their missions, with some failing before they even began.
 Such a high failure rate can be attributed to the complexity and large number of variables involved in an interplanetary journey, and has led researchers to jokingly speak of The Great Galactic Ghoul which subsists on a diet of Mars probes.
 This phenomenon is also informally known as the "Mars Curse".
 In contrast to overall high failure rates in the exploration of Mars, India has become the first country to achieve success of its maiden attempt.
 India's Mars Orbiter Mission (MOM) is one of the least expensive interplanetary missions ever undertaken with an approximate total cost of ₹ 450 Crore (US$73 million).
 The first mission to Mars by any Arab country has been taken up by the United Arab Emirates.
-Called the Emirates Mars Mission, it is scheduled for launch in 2020.
-The uncrewed exploratory probe has been named "Hope Probe" and will be sent to Mars to study its atmosphere in detail.
+Called the Emirates Mars Mission, it was launched on 19 July 2020 and went into orbit around Mars on 9 February 2021.
+The uncrewed exploratory probe was named "Hope Probe" and was sent to Mars to study its atmosphere in detail.

 Phobos

-The Russian space mission Fobos-Grunt, which launched on 9 November 2011 experienced a failure leaving it stranded in low Earth orbit.
+The Russian space mission Fobos-Grunt, which launched on 9 November 2011, experienced a failure leaving it stranded in low Earth orbit.
 It was to begin exploration of the Phobos and Martian circumterrestrial orbit, and study whether the moons of Mars, or at least Phobos, could be a "trans-shipment point" for spaceships traveling to Mars.